theramiyer/blog/_posts/2018/2018-10-29-on-sabarimala.md

 Every group is as fast as its slowest member.
 Therefore, someone who has episodes of cramps and other difficulties that accompany, would not be able to move as fast as their healthier female or the male counterparts.
 This may have been a major issue in the past---say a few decades ago or so---but is it now?

-This is an overlapping subtopic, and therefore, would be covered in little more detail in a moment.
+This is an overlapping subtopic, and therefore, would be covered in little more detail in a while.
 Until then, here is a possible solution to this: let women be part of women-only groups and let them travel that way.
 In any case, every sensible woman knows what occurs when, and they can easily manage to plan their pilgrimage accordingly.
 But still, even if not, here is a solution.

 And if I may mention, most menstruating women would be no slower than old women or too young girls anyway.